brian-burton/node-red-contrib-scrollphat/README.md

 ## What is this, then?

-A set of nodes for NodeRed, using native Javascript with the help of the [i2c](https://www.npmjs.com/package/i2c) node.js library.
+A set of nodes for NodeRed, using native Javascript with the help of the [i2c-bus](https://www.npmjs.com/package/i2c-bus) node.js library.

-## How do I use it?
+## Installation

 You can't "npm install" this yet because it's still in development.
-You can "git clone" and then "npm install -g" in a directory.
+You can "git clone" and then "npm install" in a directory.
 It may or may not work, so you pays your money and you takes your choice until this README says otherwise...